-Monteverdi Tuscany is a collection of exquisitely restored rental villas and a boutique hotel, seamlessly blended into the 12th century hamlet of Castiglioncello del Trinoro.
+Monteverdi Tuscany is a boutique hotel and exquisitely restored rental villas seamlessly blended into the 12th-century hamlet of Castiglioncello del Trinoro.

 Guest rooms and private villas

-They come with a state-of-the-art kitchen, where private chef will prepare authentic Tuscan cuisine, a wine cellar as well as custom-designed furniture and oversized marble baths.
+They come with a state-of-the-art kitchen, where a private chef will prepare authentic Tuscan cuisine, a wine cellar as well as custom-designed furniture and oversized marble baths.